 The following are HRA-eligible items or services that are reimbursable with a doctor’s note:

-The last category is qualified expenses reimbursable with proof and a prescription.
+The last category is qualified medical expenses that are reimbursable with proof and a prescription.
 Eligible items that employees can receive reimbursements for with a prescription include vitamins and medicated toothpaste.

 Employees don’t need to submit their prescriptions to receive reimbursements.
-This is because certain drugs already require a doctor's prescription to pick up the item from the pharmacy.
-Therefore, you don’t need to ask employees to submit proof of their prescription.
+This is because certain drugs already require a doctor's prescription before the employee can pick them up from a pharmacy.
+Therefore, you don’t need to ask employees to submit proof of their prescriptions.

 Your employees will simply submit a receipt showing any out-of-pocket costs, like a copay or coinsurance, that they paid for the prescription.